jacoboneill/Obsidian-Vault/Computer Science/AQA A-Level Computer Science/Naming and Storing Data.md

 # Storing Data
-- Data is stored in memory adresses
+- Data is stored in memory addresses

 # Naming
 - Naming conventions should be used for readability